The Basics of Lifecycle Management:

 Why Do Businesses Need Lifecycle Management?

-The value of technology lifecycle management is rooted in oversight of the entire IT environment.
-While the IT department is likely to take that role in a larger enterprise, there are many companies that don’t have the in-house resources to guide technology decisions that have a big impact on smaller business budgets.
+The value of lifecycle management is rooted in oversight of the entire IT environment.
+While the IT department is likely to take that role in a larger enterprise, there are many companies that don’t have the in-house resources to guide lifecycle management decisions that have a big impact on smaller business budgets.
 This is especially true with small-and-medium businesses (SMBs).